AcaciaLinux/concept/packages/formula.md

 ---
 layout: post
 title: Formula
-permalink: /packages/formula
 ---

 # Package formula

 AcaciaLinux uses formulae to build its packages.
 A formula consists of a `toml` file that can link to other files relative to it for building.

-More information on how packages are built can be found [here](/packages/building).
+More information on how packages are built can be found [here](building).

 # TOML file